lb3361/gigatron-lcc/README.md

 It keeps many of the ideas of the previous attempt to port LCC to the Gigatron (pgavlin's).
-For instance it outputs assembly code that can be parsed by Python and it features a linker writen in Python that can directly ready these files.
+For instance it outputs assembly code that can be parsed by Python and it features a linker writen in Python that can directly read these files.
 It also differs in important ways.
 For instance the code generator is fundamentally different.

 ## Status